Musicals101.com

 b.
 Oct.
 23, 1945 (Jersey City, NJ)

 Yeston was a noted musicologist and an associate professor at Yale University when his musical adaptation of Fellini's film 8 1/2 (with libretto by playwright Arthur Kopit) was picked up by Broadway director Tommy Tune.
-Nine (1982) was an unexpected hit, winning five Tony Awards, including Best Musical and Best Score.
-Yeston's haunting "In a Very Unusual Way" became a favorite with cabaret singers, and the show enjoyed a profitable two year run.
+Nine (1982) won five Tony Awards, including Best Musical and Best Score.
+Yeston's haunting "In a Very Unusual Way" became a favorite with cabaret singers, and the show enjoyed a profitable two year run. ( A long-delayed film version in 2009 did not do nearly as well.)
 Yeston and Kopit also collaborated on a musical version of Phantom of the Opera.
-Although Andrew Lloyd Webber's version beat theirs to Broadway, the Yeston-Kopit Phantom has enjoyed numerous regional productions.
+Although Andrew Lloyd Webber's version beat theirs to Broadway, the Yeston-Kopit Phantom has enjoyed numerous regional productions in the US.

+Yeston molds his songs to fit the dramatic needs of shows, composing in a variety of styles.
 When Tune's production of Grand Hotel (1989) was in trouble, he called in Yeston to provide additional songs, including the show-stopping "Love Can't Happen."
-With librettist Peter Stone, Yeston took on the daunting task of creating a musical inspired by the sinking of the Titanic (1997).
-This show became a surprise hit, winning Yeston his second set of Tonys for Best Score and Best Musical.
-Yeston molds his songs to fit the dramatic needs of shows.
+With librettist Peter Stone, Yeston next took on the daunting task of creating a musical inspired by the sinking of the Titanic (1997).
+With a score that echoed ragtime, protestant hymnody and Gilbert and Sullivan, the show became a surprise hit, winning Yeston a second set of Tonys for Best Score and Best Musical.
+His latest project is a musical adaptation of the play Death Takes a Holiday (2011).
 His classical compositions include Goya - A Life in Song and An American Cantata.

 Youmans, Vincent